ScottLogic/blog/hsauve/_posts/2025-05-27-read-the-books-should-junior-developers-use-llms.md

 With more experience in software now but still at a junior level, and with a better understanding of how to effectively prompt an LLM in a way that serves me, I’ve developed new usages for AI in my day-to-day job, namely:

-- A fast Google search for which I could easily find the answer to, given more time such as:
+- A fast Google search for something I could easily find the answer to, given more time such as:

 `What is the syntax in Tailwind for triggering a scroll bar only when the text content exceeds the height of its container?`